What is Coronary Artery Bypass Surgery?

 Regular aerobic exercise helps offset the deleterious effects of surgery and bed rest, such as muscle atrophy, muscle and joint stiffness, and balance and coordination.

-Early mobilization should begin about one to two days after surgery including several short duration walks per day around the nurse’s station.
+Early mobilisation should begin about one to two days after surgery including several short duration walks per day around the nurse’s station.

 Most coronary artery bypass patients return home after a four to six day hospitalisation.